 Round Ligament Pain

-One of the most common causes of abdominal pain during pregnancy is round ligament pain.
+One of the most common answers to “What causes lower abdominal pain during pregnancy?†is round ligament pain.
 The round ligaments support the uterus, and as the uterus grows, these ligaments stretch and thicken.
 This can cause sharp, stabbing pain on one or both sides of the abdomen.
 The pain often occurs when you change positions, cough, or sneeze.

 Gas and Bloating